Spool Welding Robot SWR

 1. What are the main features of the collaborative Spool Welding Robot?

-Using a laser scanner, point lasers, and closed-loop control systems, the SWR automatically maintains the torch to pipe distance with 0.1mm accuracy and assists the operator in seam tracking so the primary focus can remain on the weld.
-Depending on the fit up, additional operator input may be required for seam tracking.
+Using a laser scanner, point laser and closed-loop control systems, the SWR automatically maintains the torch to pipe distance with 0.1mm accuracy and assists the operator in seam tracking so primary focus can remain on the weld.
+Depending on the fit up, arc light, and spatters, additional operator input may be required for seam tracking and height control.

-Among industrial spool welding robots, the SWR has the largest ratio of reach to the footprint.
-With a footprint of 24 SF, the SWR has a radial reach of 15’ which allows for welds in pipe modules and spools up to and including 30’.
+Among industrial spool welding robots, the SWR has the largest ratio of reach to footprint.
+With a footprint of 16 sq ft, the SWR has a radial reach of 15’ which allows for welds in pipe modules and spools up to and including 30’.

 Designed for semi-automatic 1G roll welding, the SWR significantly improves the ergonomics of pipe welding by having the robot take on the heavy lifting of a consistent weave motion.